 Impeller (also called pump)

 The impeller is a type of centrifugal pump.
 It has a curved blade connected to the housing and radiates outward from the center.
-It is connected to the flywheel of the engine.Â
+It is connected to the flywheel of the engine.

-When the impeller spins, fluid flows in an outward direction due to centrifugal force caused due to rotation of the impeller.
+When the impeller spins, fluid flows outward due to centrifugal force caused by the rotation of the impeller.
 The same principle happens in the washing machine.
-The faster the impeller rotates, high the centrifugal force develops and causes more fluid flows outward.Â
+The faster the impeller rotates, the higher the centrifugal force develops and causes more fluid to flow outward.

 Turbine

 The turbine is on the opposite side of the impeller.
 It directly connects to the transmission shaft of the transmission system.
-As it is not connected to the impeller, both have different speeds.Â
+As it is not connected to the impeller, both have different speeds.

 When the fluid passes over the turbine blades, it rotates the turbine.
 It causes the car to move forward.
 In the initial phase, the turbine blades rotate slower than the impeller blades.
 As we accelerate the speed through the vehicle pedal, turbine blades rotate faster and match the speed of the impeller.

 The blades of the turbine are curved in shape.
 When the blade rotates, the fluid reaches the turbine and passes to the impeller through the turbine center.
-Due to this directional change, the turbine rotates.
-This cycle repeats every time.Â
+Due to this directional change, the turbine spins.
+This cycle repeats every time.

 Stator